TurtleEngr/gitproj/test/dev-doc/git-proj.md

 #### tcCatch

 Save throw or cmd errors, and restore any env. var. changes in the subshell.
-If a commnd exits before a tcSaveEnv call, env. var. changes will be lost.
+If a command exits before a tcSaveEnv call, env. var. changes will be lost.
 Calls tcSaveEnv.

 #### tcThrowErrors